 Career Options in Polytechnic

 Students can bag numerous job opportunities in the public as well as the private sector.
 Several companies that are run by the government or their allied PSUs (Public Sector Units) offer great jobs with lucrative salary packages to polytechnic diploma holders.
-Candidates who complete their polytechnic courses can find jobs of the junior level as well as technical level positions that are for both engineering and non-engineering students.
-Some of the top government and Public Sector Unit companies that hire polytechnic diploma holders are given below.
+Candidates who complete their polytechnic courses can find jobs at the junior level as well as technical level positions that are for both engineering and non-engineering students.
+Some of the leading government and Public Sector Unit organizations that employ polytechnic diploma holders are given below.